Conscious Sedation Dentistry

 The most commonly prescribed dental-related drugs that treat anxiety belong to the “Benzodiazepine” family.
 Drugs such as Valium, Halcion, Xanax, or Ativan.
 These drugs decrease anxiety by binding and toning down activity within “fear” receptors in the brain.

 There are two different types of Benzodiazepines:

-- Anti-Anxiety Drugs: These are drugs which relieve anxiety and induce a state of calm and relaxation.
-These drugs can be given prior to appointment to make patient more calm to handle the procedure.
-The low dose anti-anxiety can be taken by patient prior to arriving to the office without need for many of the restrictions listen below.
+- Anti-Anxiety Drugs: These are drugs that relieve anxiety and induce a state of calm and relaxation.
+These drugs can be given prior to the appointment to make the patient calmer to handle the procedure.
+The low dose anti-anxiety can be taken by the patient prior to arriving at the office without the need for many of the restrictions listen below.

 If you are taking either sedation or anti-anxiety medication: you will need a companion to take you home after the procedure is complete, because your ability to function normally is dramatically altered and it is easy to become disorientated.

 In some cases we mix nitrous oxide with the medication to get a higher level of sedation, every case is different and we have the knowledge and expertise to treat each case accordingly.

 - Treatment is completed when you are in a more relaxed mood and you will not remember details of the visit.
 It is ideal for anxious people

 - You will have less difficulty sitting through a lengthy procedure.
 You will be very relaxed and less aware of time.

 - Multiple treatments and full mouth restorations can occur during the same visit while your body is very relaxed.